The Role of Aircraft Carriers in a Contested Age

 Magi

 Commander Andrea Magi joined the Italian Navy in 1990.
-After serving on board frigates and the ITS Garibaldi as the Electronic Warfare Officer, he was assigned to the Gruppo Aerei Imbarcati, the Italian Navy Harrier AV8B+ Squadron, as Intelligence Officer and served on board Italian Navy aircraft carriers.
-In 2014, he was appointed Fleet Air Arm Intelligence Branch Chief.
-He participated in all major operations including ‘Sharp Guard’, ‘IFOR’, ‘Enduring Freedom’, ‘ISAF’, ‘Leonte’, ‘Unified Protector’ and ‘Sophia’.
-In September 2017 he was posted at the European Personnel Recovery Centre, in Poggio Renatico (Italy), as Education Staff Officer and JPR Instructor.
-Currently he is assigned at the JAPCC, Combat Air Branch, as Maritime Air Operations including Carrier Operations (RW) SME.
+After serving on board frigates and on the ITS Garibaldi as the Electronic Warfare Officer, he was assigned to the Gruppo Aerei Imbarcati, the Italian Navy Harrier AV8B+ Squadron, as an Intelligence Officer and served on board Italian Navy aircraft carriers.
+In 2014, Commander Magi was appointed Fleet Air Arm Intelligence Branch Chief.
+He participated in operations in the Balkans, Middle East, Libya, and Afghanistan.
+He was also appointed to the Coalition Intelligence Fusion Cell in CAOC Al Udeid during Operation Inherent Resolve.
+In September 2017, he was posted at the European Personnel Recovery Centre, in Poggio Renatico (Italy) as an Education Staff Officer and JPR Instructor.
+Commander Magi is currently assigned at the Joint Air Power Competence Centre, Combat Air Branch, Maritime Air Operations, including Carrier Operations (RW).

 Other Articles in this Journal